cltucker/dvm-dos-tem/calibration/setup_for_fedora.md

-#Some packages to install for running the calibrator
+#Some packages for running the calibrator

 ##Boost 1.55

-##Eventually the correct version of boost shoul be a yum or apt-get repo, but for now it needs to be downloaded and compiled
+Eventually the correct version of boost shoul be a yum or apt-get repo, but for now it needs to be downloaded and compiled.

 wget -O boost_1_55_0.tar.gz http://sourceforge.net/projects/boost/files/boost/1.55.0/boost_1_55_0.tar.gz/download
 tar xzvf boost_1_55_0.tar.gz